DesrialBecker/DesrialBecker/README.md

-- 👋 Hi, I’m @DesrialBecker.
+-  Hi, I’m @DesrialBecker.
-- 👀 I’m interested in learning a variety of coding languages.
+-  I’m interested in learning a variety of coding languages.
 I have always been passionate about foreign languages, programming languages ensue that same passion for me.
-- 🌱 I’m currently learning HTML and Unity.
+-  I’m currently learning HTML and Unity.
-- 💞️ I’m looking to collaborate on Game Development through Unity.
 - 📫 How to reach me by email: beckerdl@miamioh.edu

 <!---